yenbuilds/my-operating-principles/yenbuilds-inspirational-ai-fear.md

 - Synthesis across domains
 - Outcome quality

-AI devalues the former and amplifies the latter.
+AI, in its current state, tends to amplify the latter.

 ## Underlying Psychological Explanation